TheInformationLab/tableau_mcp_starter_kit/README.md

 A powerful integration that brings AI functionality to Tableau Server or Tableau Cloud using MCP and LangChain, enabling natural language interactions with the data you trust in Tableau.

-This repo is an implementation of [tableau-mcp](https://github.com/tableau/tableau-mcp) using the MCP tools with LangChain, building on the [tableau_langchain_starter_kit].
+This repo is an implementation of [tableau-mcp](https://github.com/tableau/tableau-mcp) using the MCP tools with LangChain, building on the [tableau_langchain_starter_kit](https://github.com/TheInformationLab/tableau_langchain_starter_kit).

 ## 🚀 Features